Sapphirine/Recipe_Generation/README.md

 Recipes.csv, stored in the Data folder.

 ## Network Data
-Nodes.csv, Edges.csv, features.csv, SVDfactor.npy
+Nodes.csv, Edges.csv, features.csv, SVDfactor.npy (all stored in the Data folder)

 ## Model
 SGBT

 ## Package Description
 We provided python implementation for our recipe generator.
 To be able to run the package, one need to first download the pre-stored file containing nodes (Nodes.csv) and edges (Edges.csv), pre-trained boosted tree model (SGBT directory), and network features (features.csv, SVDfactor.npy).
 Users can then run the python script generator.py to see the results.
+(All the below scripts are in the Code folder)

 ### generator.py:
 recipe generator